danielkinguk/discovery/README.md

 - Tasks Management
 - Agent-to-agent communications

-## Lifecycle of a "service"
-- Show the phases and inteeactions/steps.

 ## Implementations and Interoperability

 >>> This section to be completed per suggestions at IETF Plenary